DouglasC2627/parroty/extension/README.md

 ## Contributing & Feedback

 This is an open-source project, and contributions are welcome!
-If you have a suggestion, find a bug, or want to improve the extension, please visit our GitHub repository.
+If you have a suggestion, find a bug, or want to improve the extension, please visit the GitHub repository.

 ---